hyperloop-rails/powerstation/powerstation/README.md

-This directory contains the plugin code for Powerstation.
+This directory contains the plugin and command line code for Powerstation.